That you should decide what a design should do before you start to think about what it should look like.

-That taking a champagne bath really stings.
+That a champagne bath can really sting.

-That Alex typed “in line” instead of “on line” because he's not from New York.
+That Alex typed “in line” instead of “on line” because he’s not from New York.
 (Which is also why he refuses to stand in line for brunch.)
-Also the word brunch.
+Also, the word brunch.

 That a brand is the promise of an experience.